 All opioids are compared to morphine in terms of potency.
 For instance, methadone is about 3 times stronger than morphine, heroin is about 5 times stronger, and fentanyl is 100 times stronger.
 This dramatic difference in potency contributes to the overdose potential of these different drugs.
 Despite fentanyl being so much stronger than heroin, it is paradoxically much cheaper.

 The issues of cost and profit explain why some heroin distribution is a combination of heroin and fentanyl rather than pure heroin alone.
-This also explains why overdose rates are so high with fentanyl use, because users aren’t expecting the degree of potency that they receive.
+This also explains the fentanyl danger associated with overdose rates that are so because high with users aren’t expecting the degree of potency that they receive.

 Opioid addiction often involves tolerance in the brain from opioid use.
 Even with opioid tolerance, the brain and respiratory center can only handle so much power.
 Fentanyl attaches to the brain as such a force that an overdose is likely to occur.
 Also as discussed above, the speed of the effect is so profound that a user may not be able to recover in time from the overdose.